p2m2/Discovery/docs/user_documentation.md

-## Philosophy
+# Philosophy

-discovery allows you to build and execute a request to an RDF resource by simply defining a configuration, and a construction unit sequence
+discovery allows you to build and execute a request to an RDF resource by simply defining a configuration, and a sequence of building blocks atomic element .

 ```html
 /* ---------------------------------------*/